jdlopez114/project-three-api/README.md

 ## Overview

-Studio Ghibli is a world renowned Japanese animation studio best kwown for their animated feature films.
-Founded in 1985, this legendary studio has over 20 animated films included in their catalog and 5 have recieved Academy Award nominations.
+Studio Ghibli is a world renowned Japanese animation studio best kwown for their beautiful and moving animated feature films.
+Founded in 1985, this legendary studio has over 20 animated films included in their catalog and has recieved 5 Academy Award nominations.
 But don't take our word for it, check out what other viewers have to say!

 ## Features and How to Use